I love Dutch Cuisine and even more so the snacks! Here is a list of Dutch snacks that I could eat for the rest of my lifetime:

 A typical Dutch snack, you can find this savory deep fried, breaded meatball served as bar snacks.
 Although not the healthiest Bitterballen is absolutely delicious and paired nicely along with a cold beer.
 You must be careful about immediately taking the first bite because it will absolutely burn your mouth!

 It’s hot, it’s crunchy and it is perfection.
-Kibbeling is a popular Dutch street food served with dipping sauce that you can find at any fish shop, market or street stall.
+Kibbeling is a popular Dutch street food served with a dipping sauce that you can find at any fish shop, market or street stall.
 It’s very similar to Fish and Chips but to be honest I prefer Kibbeling since it is more flavorful.
-Order them met (with) frites and you’ll be sure to have a happy stomach.
+Order them met (with) fries and you’ll be sure to have a happy stomach.